 Date Petition Text (Praver) No. of Status Responsible Officer Response Received Petitioner s 14/11/18 A joint letter was received from five Springvale residents regarding safety concerns at Mary Street, Springvale.
 2 New Tabled at 26 November 2018 Council Meeting.
 Many of the issues we constantly face however is due to the public access the open laneway shared with our driveway causes.
-This gives an easy opportunity for people to who and try to get into our cars and however informed to the condense of the condense installed or the conden Sent to Engineering Services Directorate for actioning. rolles.
-Onlorunately, while most of the residents have installed safety roller doors/Crimsafe etc. crimes are still constantly occurring.
+This gives an easy opportunity for people to walk dwn and try to get into our cars and bongs.
+I begin noted while most of the residents have installed as feat.
+Sent to Engineering Services Directorate for actioning. rollies.
+Unfortunately, while most of the residents have installed safety roller doors/Crimsafe etc. crimes are still constantly occurring.
 The only other action that can be taken (ie. Contacting the police) are usually a reactive response and we are hoping to be proactive in reducing these incidents.
 Acknowledgement letter to the head petitioner 19/11/2018.
 We would therefore like to ask for the Council's permission to construct a fence at the rear of the property, which would block the traffic coming through the laneway.
 We have agreed that we are willing to organise this and pay the full cost to have this installed, as we appreciate this is not included in the Council's budget.